 belief on my own, without the Church.
 And now I do say it just does not

 begins with accepting through ‘faith’ that God really is

 there, as defined within the Bible: loving each of us unconditionally

-and wanting us to enter into a relationship with him.
+and wanting us to enter into that relationship with him.
 Initially we

 simply just ‘accept’

 or ‘suppose’ that he is in this world and within our lives.
 Imagining his existence in this way does